Sinus Pressure Without Congestion

 If you suffer from severe symptoms of migraines, you should discuss treatment options with

 - Loss of balance, numbness or tingling, inability to move parts of your body

 - Stiff neck or rash

 - Pain that wakes you up at night

 - Trouble with speech

-In both cases, when these symptoms start to affect your ability to live your day-to-day life, or the discomfort has caused you to wake up in the middle of the night, you must see a doctor so that you can have relief.
+When symptoms begin to impact your day-to-day life, or cause you to wake up in the middle of the night, you should see a

 Sinus pressure symptoms can easily be confused with migraine symptoms, and the two conditions are frequently mistaken for each other.
 Symptoms also manifest differently between individuals, so it's important to see a

 doctor to develop a treatment plan that's just right for you.

 - Tripment Health TeamBone Scan (Skeletal Scintigraphy): Everything you should knowScintigraphy, also called a bone scan, is a way for providers to take internal images of bones.
 These tests are ordered to get to the root of skeletal pain and to check for metastasis of cancer into the bone.